neelabhz/LM2PCG/README.md

 - Very large `.ply` files consume lots of memory/time:
   - Run room-by-room; consider downsampling externally if needed
   - Adjust `radius`, `min_cluster_size`, and `max_neighbors` for performance
-- PLY 解析器提示 camera 属性未处理：
+- PLY parser reports unhandled camera properties:
-  - 这些与点坐标无关，已在重建程序中降低 PCL 日志级别，不影响结果
+  - These are unrelated to point coordinates; the reconstruction app lowers PCL log verbosity, and they do not affect results
-- CGAL Poisson 报错或体积超阈值：
+- CGAL Poisson error or volume exceeds threshold:
-  - 程序会自动回退到 AF；可按“Reconstruction tips”调整参数
+  - The program automatically falls back to AF; adjust parameters per "Reconstruction tips"

 ## License